allanbutler/allanbutler.github.io/_travel/snowbird.md

 ## Encouragement to Readers:

-We encourage every wintoer sport enthusiast to explore Snowbird, armed with the latest snow forecasts and a spirit of adventure.
+Encourage every winter sport enthusiast to explore Snowbird, armed with the latest snow forecasts and a spirit of adventure.
 Whether it's navigating the challenging Rasta Chutes or enjoying the panoramic views from Hidden Peak, Snowbird offers a world of adventure waiting to be discovered.

 [![mtn_airplane]({{ site.url }}/img/mtn_airplane.JPG)]({{ site.url }}/img/mtn_airplane.JPG)